rohiitb/rohiitb.github.io/_pages/about.md

   <div class="experience-content">
     <ul>
-      <li>Built a novel algorithm to detect rebar intersections and pose from noisy pointclouds real-time (<span class="highlight_important">6 FPS</span>) in a densely multilayered rebar network on quadraped robot.</li>
+      <li>Built a novel algorithm to <span class=="highlight_important">detect rebar intersections</span> and pose from noisy pointclouds real-time (6 FPS) in a densely multilayered rebar network on quadraped robot.</li>
+      <li>Developed end-to-end pipeline to get the pointcloud of construction sites using photogrammetry.</li>
     </ul>
   </div>